oxmc/piappstore/README.md

 To use the piappstore goto Accessories and click PiAppstore that's it!
 # Apps
-To install apps you can search in the gui or in terminal type the name of the application after the caommand. ie.
+To install apps you can search in the gui or in terminal type the name of the application after the command. ie.
 ```
 sudo piappstore install apmss